 The mediator will facilitate conversations that uncover underlying beliefs, wants, and needs, as well as the unmet expectations that might not have been expressed.
 We find these discoveries often provide new frameworks for parties to recreate their relationships, even if they look different than planned.
 Ideally, we will even help you create something better!

-At The Law Studio, some common conflicts we resolve include elements of:
+Some common conflicts I resolve include elements of:

 - Breach of contract